-The means of making the Newport City Centre Scheme is the Council's discretionary powers under section 47 of the Local Government Finance Act 1988 as amended by the Localism Act 2011.

-The Localism Act 2011 extended the scope of section 47 and there is now a general power to award discretionary relief to any ratepayer providing that it would be reasonable to do so having regard to the interests of local council tax payers.

-In the main, decisions to award relief under the extended powers of the Localism Act would be exercised in respect of all eligible properties within a defined area, of a defined type, as specified in the prosed scheme in Appendix 2 of this report.

-The Council is required to make a formal determination (Section 47(1)(a)) and decision (Section 47(3)) to adopt the Newport City Council's local city centre scheme so that this discretionary power may be exercised by the Head of Finance under delegated powers.
+- 5.0 The Council has the power to create the Newport City Centre Scheme in accordance with its discretionary powers under section 47 of the Local Government Finance Act 1988 as amended by the Localism Act 2011. - 5.1 The Localism Act 2011 extended the scope of section 47 and there is now a general power to award discretionary relief to any ratepayer providing that it would be reasonable to do so having regard to the interests of local council tax payers. - 5.2 In the main, decisions to award relief under the extended powers of the Localism Act would be exercised in respect of all eligible properties within a defined area, of a defined type, as specified in the prosed scheme see Appendix 2 of this report. - 5.3 The Council is required to make a formal determination (Section 47(1)(a)) and decision (Section 47(3)) to adopt the scheme so that this discretionary power may be exercised by the Head of Finance under delegated powers.

-In addition to the power to create a local rate relief scheme, it must be in the interests of the council tax payers of the city.
-This is because a local scheme will be funded locally using funds of the Council.

-In assessing benefits to the council tax payer it is expected that the Newport City Centre Scheme will help to reduce the number of empty retail units in the city centre, this will improve the look and feel of city centre for all residents.
-Employment opportunities will be improved by attracting new businesses to set up within the city centre and assisting existing businesses to remain viable following the Covid pandemic and again, all residents will benefit from this from the general city centre environment and employment opportunities.

-The Council can be as broad as it wants to be with a local scheme, however the city centre has been identified as requiring an economic boost and it is reasonable to concentrate of this area as it impacts on all city residents.

-What constitutes the 'city centre' is open to interpretation so the scheme options have been modelled on the properties within the existing Newport city centre BID area, as this is an established well defined city centre area.
+- 5.4 In addition to the power to create a local rate relief scheme, it must be in the interests of the council tax payers of the city.
+This is because a local scheme will be funded locally using funds of the Council. - In assessing benefits to the council tax payer it is expected that the Newport City Centre Scheme will help to reduce the number of empty retail units in the city centre, this will improve the look and feel of city centre for all residents.
+Employment opportunities will be improved by attracting new businesses to set up within the city centre and assisting existing businesses to remain viable following the covid pandemic. - 5.6 The Council can be as broad as it wants to be with a local scheme, however the city centre has been identified as requiring an economic boost and it is reasonable to concentrate on this area as it impacts all city residents. - 5.7 What constitutes the 'city centre' is open to interpretation so the scheme covers properties within the existing Newport city centre BID area, as this is an established well defined city centre area, see Appendix 3 for a map of the area.

-It is anticipated that if a scheme is adopted it will mirror the geographic area of the bid see Appendix 3 for a map of the area.

-To give a sense of volume and costs, we have modelled mainly Retail Leisure and Hospitality sector in the city centre alongside a comparison for all businesses

-Options were as follows:

-- 1. Rates relief at various levels for re-occupied empty Retail, Leisure and Hospitality Properties. - 2.
-Flat rate allowance to all re-occupied empty Retail, Leisure and Hospitality Properties. - 3.
-Rates relief at various levels for all occupied Retail, Leisure and Hospitality properties. - 4.
-Flat rate allowance to all occupied Retail, Leisure and Hospitality properties. - 5.
-Rates relief at various levels for all occupied businesses. - 6.
-Rates relief at various levels for all unoccupied businesses.

-The options as above have been modelled using current rating information and estimated costs range up to £3.6m for one year.

-If the criteria is narrowed by rateable value the costs reduce significantly and again if the sectors eligible for help are restricted.

-The table below shows the estimated costs of the schemes modelled based on current data.

-EMPTY RETAIL, LEISURE & HOSPITALITY OCCUPIED RETAIL, LEISURE & HOSPITALITY ALL OCCUPIED PREMISES £K £K £k 50% to All Empty / Occupied 78 553 101 658 441 3,500 50% Limited to RV's <£50k 69 250 91 332 415 1,500 50% Limited to RV's <£25k 60 173 77 209 329 740 25% to All Empty / Occupied 78 277 101 166 441 1,800 25% Limited to RV's <£50k 69 125 91 332 415 761 25% limited to RV's <£25k 60 87 77 105 329 370 FLAR RATE @ £1,000 78 74 101 99 441 419 FLAT RATE @£500 78 38 101 51 441 211

-Due to the significant costs identified in making a scheme open to all business rate payers within the city centre the scope of the scheme needs to be realistic and match the funds that can be made available.
-As the report suggests above, some sectors have been particularly badly affected over the last 24 months with others, whilst impacted by way of different working, have been able to maintain business levels.

-In addition the need to improve the look of the town centre and by encouraging empty shops back into use means that targeting the retail, hospitality and leisure sector is a priority.

-Tying eligibility to those that are deemed retail, leisure and hospitality businesses to the Welsh Government scheme also provides a framework to assess eligibility.

-It is also recognised that existing businesses are also struggling to keep trading without the full Covid rate relief that was previously in place.

-Therefore, in order to assist as many businesses as possible and encourage new occupiers to move into vacant properties, it is recommended that a combination of Option 1 and Option 3 above should be adopted, for properties within the city centre BID area with rateable values of £50,000 or lower, for a period of two years as long as they qualify for support throughout the period.

-It is also intended that the scheme would be paid in conjunction with the existing city centre start up grants when an occupier moves into an empty retail unit.
-This should improve the overall attractiveness of the city to new businesses.

 Appendix 2 sets out the qualifying criteria that will be used to assess eligibility for the proposed Newport City Centre Local Rate Relief Scheme.
-The resolution for the adoption of this local scheme by Council is shown below

-Resolution - Newport City Council Local City Centre Rate Relief Scheme 2022-23
+6.0 Resolution

-The Council will adopt the Newport City Centre Rate Relief Scheme as detailed in Appendix 2, effective from 1 April 2022
+The Council will adopt the Newport City Centre Rate Relief Scheme as detailed in Appendix 2, effective from 1 April 2024 for 1 year.

-(b) The Council determines that, unless hereditaments are excepted under (b) below, Section 47(1)(a) (discretionary relief) of the Local Government Finance Act 1988 will apply as regards the hereditaments described in 'The Scheme' in accordance with the rules described in relation to those hereditaments.
+(a) The Council determines that, unless hereditaments are excepted under (b) below, Section 47(1)(a) (discretionary relief) of the Local Government Finance Act 1988 will apply as regards the hereditaments described in 'The Scheme' in accordance with the rules described in relation to those hereditaments.